12 December 2018

 20 September 1943 Home News

 The rally at Duke's Park, attended by an estimated crowd of 20,000 - and filmed by the cameras of Fox Movietone News - began and ended with a song from 17-year-old singing sensation and Raritan native Catherine Mastice.
 She opened with The Star Spangled Banner and closed the rally with God Bless America.
-In between, she performed a new song, "Manilla John", written especially for John Basilone Day by another Raritan native Joseph Memosi.
+In between, she performed a new song, "Manilla John", written especially for John Basilone Day by another Raritan native Joseph Memoli.

 17-year-old Raritan songstress Catherine Mastice